 BEST FOR WELLBEING

 Celebrity Cruises is like the A-list of cruise lines.
 Hip, modern and with a clientele that loves great food and even better cocktails, it is the ideal cruise line for 30-something first-time cruisers.
-When Celebrity Edge joins the Celebrity Cruises fleet this year, it will be the place to be seen at sea.
+Celebrity Edge is the place to be seen at sea.
 If you’re big on wellness and health, book an Aqua Class cabin.
 The spa-themed accommodation incorporates enhanced features such as a spa shower and aromatherapy diffusers, plus an expanded room service menu with healthy options.
 Aqua Class passengers can also dine for free in the health-conscious eatery, Blu.